UK's Lloyds pulled deeper into Libor probe

 Compensation for mis-selling payment protection insurance (PPI) has now cost Lloyds 1.075 billion pounds this year, and 4.3 billion pounds in total, way ahead of rivals, although other banks may also up provisions in the next week.

-Barclays has set aside 1.3 billion pounds to date, with RBS having a PPI provision of 1.2 billion pounds and HSBC setting aside 745 million pounds.
+Barclays has set aside 1.3 billion pounds to date, with RBS (RBS.L) having a PPI provision of 1.2 billion pounds and HSBC (HSBA.L) setting aside 745 million pounds.

 Santander UK also said the economy made a tough backdrop for banks.
 “The macroeconomic and regulatory environment remains challenging and we are cautious in our outlook for growth across the UK banking sector,” Ana Botín, CEO of Santander UK, said in a statement alongside its results.